Emily Nagoski: Writing and speaking career

+Burnout

-In 2019, Nagoski and her twin Amelia co-wrote the book Burnout, on the causes and management of stress, including structural factors that particularly affect women.
+In 2019, Nagoski and her twin Amelia – who has a DMA in conducting from the University of Connecticut and is assistant professor and coordinator of music at Western New England University, presenting educational sessions discussing application of communications science and psychological research for audiences of other professional musicians, including Beyond Burnout Prevention: Embodied Wellness for Conductors – co-wrote the book Burnout: The Secret to Solving the Stress Cycle / Burnout: The Secret to Unlocking the Stress Cycle (2020) / Burnout: Solve Your Stress Cycle (2020), on the causes and management of stress, including structural factors that particularly affect women.
 They contrast the relatively short-term dynamics of stress in evolutionary times with modern-day stressors that often go unresolved, and discuss forms of affection and physical activity that help complete what they call the "stress cycle".

+Come Together

 Come Together: The Science (and Art!) of Creating Lasting Sexual Connections was published in 2024.
 It was inspired by dry spells in her own marriage, and it was the first time she publicly discussed her own sex life.
 The New York Times called it "the product of an academic who loves data."
 In the book, Nagoski stresses that the priority of sex should be pleasure, not frequency, orgasm count, or novelty.

+The Principles of Pleasure

 She appeared in The Principles of Pleasure, a Netflix docuseries about sex.

 Personal life

 Nagoski is married to Rich Stevens, a cartoonist, whom she met on the dating site OkCupid in 2011.
 They have two rescue dogs.

 She was diagnosed with autism in 2021.
-She is a long COVID survivor, attesting, “I couldn’t walk to the end of my driveway to get my mail without debilitating pain and fatigue…The disabling experience of long COVID has been such a force.”
+She suffered from long COVID, attesting, “I couldn’t walk to the end of my driveway to get my mail without debilitating pain and fatigue…The disabling experience of long COVID has been such a force.”